 Step 5: Place Water in a Spray Container

-You can use small spray bottles, but the simplest solution is a pump sprayer (see picture) which you can find at your local home improvement store.
+You can use small spray bottles, but the simplest solution is a pump sprayer, which you can find at your local home improvement store.
 Spray an area of the ceiling until you see the popcorn turn a dull gray color.
 If the popcorn texture does not change colors, your ceiling has been painted.
-This requires addition steps to remove.
+This requires additional steps to remove.

 Step 6: Use a Finisher's Knife

 Any width will do, but keep in mind that the wider the knife, the more area you cover with each scrape.
 Hold the knife flat against the ceiling and push away from you.
 Be careful not to gouge the drywall.

 Step 7: Clean Up and Let the Ceiling Dry Out

 Simply pull the plastic off of each wall and roll the edges up as you head towards the door.
 By the time you get to the door, you should have a big ball of plastic and a clean room.
 Turn on ceiling fans or lights and let the ceiling have a few hours to dry.